Zeshaninsta/SebilAi/README.md

 ## React Installation

 To install React, you will need to have **Node.js** and **npm** installed on your system.
-You can download them from [here].
+### step 1

+Clone The Repository

 ### Step 2

-Once you have Node.js and npm installed, you can Initialize The Project using the following command:
+Once you have cloned The Repository Then you can Initialize The Project using the following command:

 ```bash
 cd frontend